shepherd-06/Solita-Backend/readme.md

 ### Download the CSV file on your machine

-Two more small things to complete.
 We need to download the base csv file from a URL.

-1. Create a directory `static` in the BASE directory, `mkdir static`.
-2. Now we are going to download all the `csv` files using some `wget` magic.
+1. Now we are going to download all the `csv` files using some `wget` magic.
 General format of the command is `wget URL -O filename`.

     1. Download the dataset from Helsinki Region Transport’s (HSL) of city bicycle stations: `wget https://opendata.arcgis.com/datasets/726277c507ef4914b0aec3cbcfcbfafc_0.csv -O helsinki_station_list.csv`
     2. Download three datasets of Journey data